rohith4088/salary_prediction/README.md

 pip install -r requirements.txt

 3.Usage
 Run the Flask application:
 python app.py
 Open your web browser and go to http://127.0.0.1:5000/ to access the salary prediction web application.
 Enter the years of experience, and the application will provide a salary prediction.

 4.Dependencies
 Flask
 NumPy
 Pandas
 Scikit-learn

-Contributing
+5.Contributing

-5.Contributions are welcome!
+Contributions are welcome!
 If you find any issues or have suggestions for improvement, please create a new issue or submit a pull request.

 6.License
 This project is licensed under the MIT License.